 Offaly student climate activist Jack O'Neill ready for UN summit

-Student and Climate Ambassador Jack O’Neill, 17 is all set to fly out to New York this week to join the first United Nations Youth Climate Summit.
+Student and Climate Ambassador Jack O’Neill, 17 is flying out to New York this week to join the first United Nations Youth Climate Summit.

 A leaving cert student at Coláiste Iosagáin in Portarlington, he was one of Ireland’s first Climate Ambassadors in 2018.